 Advantages of Fish Farming in Canada

-- One of the primary advantages of fish farming in Canada is that it gives companies the ability to produce fish nearly anywhere and even control the production of specific breeds, which ultimately helps meet consumer demand.
+- One of the primary advantages of fish farming in Canada is that it allows companies to produce fish nearly anywhere and even control the production of specific breeds, which ultimately helps meet consumer demand.

 - It is a protein-rich, tasty, and healthy food with low cholesterol.
 Therefore, fish and fish-related products have great demand all over the world.
-Fish farming has a significant role in the economy and it offers so many job opportunities in ancillary services and operations.
-This business demands day-to-day careful monitoring, and special knowledge.
+Fish farming has a significant economic role and offers many job opportunities in ancillary services and operations.
+This business demands day-to-day careful monitoring and special knowledge.

-- Another main advantage of fish farming is that it can supply us with a stable amount of fish throughout the year.
-Thus, through the use of aquaculture, a stable supply of fish can be assured, which can be quite important, especially in areas where the local population relies on this fish supply to survive.
+- Another main advantage of fish farming is that it can supply a stable amount of fish throughout the year.
+Thus, through aquaculture, a stable supply of fish can be assured, which can be quite important, especially in areas where the local population relies on this fish supply to survive.

-- Fish farming allows us to replenish the food fish supply at a faster rate than the oceans can produce it and allows suppliers to keep up with demand.
+- Fish farming allows us to replenish the food fish supply faster than the oceans can produce it and allows suppliers to keep up with demand.

 - Usually, fish farms consist of large amounts of fish condensed into a single area.
 When these fish excrete waste or die, they are released into local water sources, polluting and contaminating them.
 The commercial fish farming business allows for large fish supplies.